diogocgi/Web-Mesh-Editor/README.md

 Since then I have been improving it but due to lack of time it's still very rough around the edges.
 In order to keep learning about CG I decided to continue working on it and describe how the various components work.

-At the moment I'm in the process of tranlating the comments to english.
+At the moment I'm in the process of translating the comments.

 ## Tools

 This project is developed in pure JavaScript and doesn't use any frameworks.

+GLSL was used for shader programming.

 ## Resources